stoerr/workloglet/Specification.md

 - The current implementation of the web application (files: worklog.html, list.html, worklog.js) closely follows the specification.
 - The UI has been adapted to have a clean, MacOS-style look with rounded elements and subtle shadows.
 - One point to note in the specification is that it mentions a shell script (`worklog.sh`) to launch and terminate the application, but this file is not present in the current repository.
 If needed, this script should be provided to manage the application lifecycle (especially for enforcing the 10-minute inactivity timeout).
+- Take care to open all parts of the application (worklog and list view) in the same browser tab and make sure it can be closed by the script (use window.open to make sure window.close works or something).

 Overall, aside from the missing `worklog.sh` (which may be intentional or provided separately), there are no critical errors in the code relative to the specification.